 Forward Looking Statements

 This news release contains forward-looking statements that relate to, among other things, the Company’s objectives, goals, strategies, intentions, plans, beliefs, expectations and estimates.
-These forward-looking statements include, among other things, statements under the heading “Outlook and Opportunities for Value Creation” and statements relating to the Company’s expectations regarding revenues, expenses, cash flows and future profitability, including our expectations that growth will continue in Glacier’s business segments, our expectations as to organic revenue and profitability growth, that profitability will continue to improve as the economy recovers, and that cost savings will be realized.
+These forward-looking statements include, among other things, statements under the heading “Review of Operations” and the headings “Sales Performance”, “Profit Performance”, “Financial Position” and “Outlook” and statements relating to the Company’s expectations regarding revenues, expenses, cash flows and future profitability, including our expectations that growth will continue in Glacier’s business segments, our expectations as to organic revenue and profitability growth, that profitability will continue to improve as the economy recovers, that cost savings will be realized, and that annual dividends are expected to be declared.
 These forward looking statements are based on certain assumptions, including continued economic growth and recovery and the realization of cost savings, and are subject to risks, uncertainties and other factors which may cause results, performance or achievements of the Company to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements, and undue reliance should not be placed on such statements.

 Important factors that could cause actual results to differ materially from these expectations are listed in the Company’s Annual Information Form under the heading “Risk Factors” and in the Company’s MD&A under the heading “Business Environment and Risks”, many of which are out of the Company’s control.
 These factors include, but are not limited to, the ability of the Company to sell advertising and subscriptions related to its publications, foreign exchange rate fluctuations, the seasonal and cyclical nature of the agricultural industry, discontinuation of Department of Canadian Heritage, Canada Periodical Fund, general market conditions in both Canada and the United States, changes in the prices of purchased supplies including newsprint, the effects of competition in the Company’s markets, dependence on key personnel, integration of newly acquired businesses, technological changes, and financing and debt service risk.